georgejkaye/circuit-cj/README.md

 To make compiling easier, you should use `make`.

-The library has been tested with the `cjc` command from the [Cangjie repo](https://open.codehub.huawei.com/innersource/CangjieLang/Cangjie) at commit `754af5393de27d6992b0ad8feb392aeff743b5fe`.
+The library compiles with Cangjie version `0.31.4`.

 ### Everything